jithincheriyan/coine-2022-auckland/call_for_papers.md

 Continuing this tradition, the goal of the COINE workshop is to bring together researchers in autonomous agents and multi-agent systems working on the scientific and technological aspects of social coordination, organizational theory, normative MAS, artificial or electronic institutions, norm-aware and ethical agents.

 We invite submissions that address any of the following aspects:
--mathematical, logical, computational, philosophical and pragmatic issues related to COINE;
+- mathematical, logical, computational, philosophical and pragmatic issues related to COINE;
--modelling, animation and simulation techniques for open MAS;
+- modelling, animation and simulation techniques for open MAS;
--tools, prototypes and working systems;
+- tools, prototypes and working systems;
--experimental investigation of the effectiveness of COINE technologies;
+- experimental investigation of the effectiveness of COINE technologies;
--challenging or innovative ideas relevant to the field;
+- challenging or innovative ideas relevant to the field;
--methodologies for the development of trustworthy AI; and -trustworthy AI education within the scope of MAS.
+- methodologies for the development of trustworthy AI; and
+- trustworthy AI education within the scope of MAS.

 The workshop complements the main AAMAS program by allowing a more relaxed and in-depth discussion of MAS from a social perspective and has proven to be an event that encourages debate, and fosters collaboration among researchers in these topics.